Our first night in a Canopy Cabin in an Avocado Plantation

 These are just a few areas of my ‘work’.

 So to get here and find there is no wi-fi just stressed me out.
 We had to pay for a special shuttle van as it is a distance out of town.
-We then had to walk about ½ km carrying our bags (I am not looking forward to going back up), and yesterday on my arrival – well I had a mini melt down.
-An adult temper tantrum (without the physical tantrum).
+We then had to walk about ½ km carrying our bags (I am not looking forward to going back up), and yesterday on my arrival.
 Just feeling like I was stuck here, while my stress builds up, and I have so much work to do.
 Stuck, in the middle of an avocado plantation!

-But I also believe that we are here to have a time in nature, and to relax.
+But I also believe that we are here to have time in nature and to relax.
 I had visions of myself lying in a hammock with my laptop, and relaxing as I catch up on many of these things.

 Time for a shower.
 The en-suite is down the hill!
 And it is not private.
 It is shared with a couple of other cabins, but the water is hot, and the shower is excellent!